sayitfast/MountWizzard3/README.md

 #### Application for use in 10micron Mount environment
-Supports SGPro, INDI Framework, MaximDL (limited to imaging), Stickstation, MBox, UniHedron SQR, OpenWeather and some more ASCOM parts
+Supports SGPro, INDI Framework, MaximDL (limited to imaging), Stickstation, MBox, UniHedron SQR, OpenWeather and some more ASCOM parts.
+For plate solving I recommend using the new local astrometry.net installation from Jussi (https://github.com/Jusas/astrometry-api-lite).
+It works great and you have a blind solver as well on board.

-(C) Michael Würtenberger 2016, 2017, 2018
+(C) Michael Würtenberger 2018

 #### Version release: new, test version actual 3.0 beta 1